AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-tasks-timeline-recalculation-issues.md

 >[!NOTE]
 >
->This article was fixed on March 10, 2025.
+>This issue was fixed on March 10, 2025.

 The following issues have been reported regarding timeline recalculation: